Maria Adams, Credit Cards Moderator

 Final Take

 Different secured cards have different rules regarding security deposits and spending limit increases.
 You can usually increase your limit by depositing more money, often at any time.
 But you generally can’t just call and ask for more spending power without giving the credit card company something in return.
-And Capital One certainly doesn’t allow that.

-The only chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
+The only absolute chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
 Otherwise, you’ll have to speak with your actions by paying on time until Capital One raises the limit themselves.

 Paul Filmore, Member